Synthetixio/synthetix-subgraph/README.md

 ### @synthetixio/queries

-To abstract interacting with The Graph’s API directly, Synthetix maintains a JavaScript library, [@synthetixio/queries](https://github.com/Synthetixio/js-monorepo/tree/master/packages/queries).
+[@synthetixio/queries](https://github.com/Synthetixio/js-monorepo/tree/master/packages/queries) is a JavaScript library that retrieves Synthetix’s data from The Graph.
 The library provides TypeScript support for the returned data, automatically handles pagination, and allows you to subscribe to real-time updates.

 ## Build and Deploy